What is it?

 The concept represents the retailer’s venture away from traditional retail, as reliance on big ticket items like consoles and physical games has proven problematic in recent years.

-The dedicated gaming arena plays host to 25 high-end PCs as well as a HTC Vice, Playstation VR and a relaxed couch area.
+The dedicated gaming arena plays host to 25 high-end PCs as well as an HTC Vive, PlayStation VR headset and relaxed couch area for those who have just come along for the ride.

 Game‘s new leisure venture seeks to capitalise on its core base of reward card holders and the UK‘s growing gaming community, hosting e-sports events and providing opportunities for customers to try out the latest tech and titles.